soundpress/RulesOfNYC/docs/c01/index.rst

       (ii) Suspended oil or gas fired heating units, approved by the Board may be installed provided that they are located at least 7'-0" above the floor and at least 5'-0", measured horizontally, from any dry cleaning equipment.

    (2) Coin-operated dry-cleaning establishments shall be equipped with adequate ventilation to provide at least four (4) completed changes of air volume an hour.
 The minimum ventilation specified here shall be maintained at all times when the coin-operated dry cleaning establishment is open.
-This ventilation system, which includes the scavenger ducts required under § 5-01(g)(7), shall be arranged to draw air from the public area into the service area and exhaust it from the service area to the outer air.
+This ventilation system, which includes the scavenger ducts required under 2 RCNY § 5-01(g)(7), shall be arranged to draw air from the public area into the service area and exhaust it from the service area to the outer air.

    (3) All dry cleaning units must be provided with facilities to cause an inward flow of 100 cubic feet of air per minute through the loading door of any such units when the same is open.

    (4) Emergency ventilation of the service area back of coin-operated dry cleaning units shall be provided so that in emergencies a minimum of one air change per minute of the enclosed service area will be provided.
-Where this ventilation is for use in emergencies only and is not operated at other times, the requirements of § 5-01(g)(8) relating to the terminus of direct equipment exhausts shall not apply.
+Where this ventilation is for use in emergencies only and is not operated at other times, the requirements of 2 RCNY § 5-01(g)(8) relating to the terminus of direct equipment exhausts shall not apply.

    (5) All coin-operated dry cleaning establishments shall have sufficient ventilation so as to prevent an excessive concentration of solvent vapors in the dry cleaning establishment.
 An excessive concentration of solvent vapors shall be that which exceeds 100 parts of solvent vapors per one million parts of air during any working day.

    (6) In meeting all ventilation requirements provided for in these rules, the following shall apply: A power exhaust system shall be provided for the removal of toxic vapors consisting of: at least one individual exhaust on each dry cleaning unit; scavenger ducts located on each dry cleaning unit; scavenger ducts located at each unit; power exhaust fans for the space behind such unit; and air intakes located at the front of each such unit.
 Such intake openings shall be located not more than five feet above the floor, and shall have a minimum free area of 50 sq. in. for each machine.
-All exhaust facilities shall be sealed and air tight and constructed in such manner so that all solvent vapors shall be discharged mechanically to the open air in the manner specified in § 5-01(g)(8)(i) through (iv) hereof.
-All exhaust facilities, other than the emergency ventilation required by § 5-01(g)(4), shall be operated continually while the premises are open to the public.
+All exhaust facilities shall be sealed and air tight and constructed in such manner so that all solvent vapors shall be discharged mechanically to the open air in the manner specified in 2 RCNY § 5-01(g)(8)(i) through (iv) hereof.
+All exhaust facilities, other than the emergency ventilation required by 2 RCNY § 5-01(g)(4), shall be operated continually while the premises are open to the public.
 Provisions must be made by air intakes to replace air exhausted from the establishments to the outside.

    (7) A scavenger duct shall be provided in the service area at each unit and shall be designed to pick up vapors surrounding the equipment near the floor.
 The suction inlet for these scavenger ducts shall be located not less than two or more than six inches above the floor and shall exhaust 100 cubic feet of air per minute.
 The scavenger duct shall not be less than 3" in diameter.